Infoland/iProva-REST-API-examples/Bulkexports/BulkExportDownloadTool/README.md

 The tool comes with a configuration file App.config that can be used to set up the tool to your own needs.
 The settings in the configuration file are explained in the "Readme explaining App.Config settings.txt" file.

-Note: Currently the tool only supports downloading Bulkexport zip files of max 4 GB size.
+Note: Currently iProva SaaS supports downloading Bulkexport zip files of max 4 GB size.